Rooftop vs ground mounted solar: pros and cons

 If you need a repair to your rooftop solar panels, whether it’s because of a failed component or a pesky rodent, it will often require a solar installer to come with a bucket truck to be able to remove the panels so they locate the failure, and then to lift any replacement panels back up to the roof.
-This can get expensive, because if an equipment failure is covered by a warranty, most warranties do not include labor (LG and SunPower are the notable exceptions).
+This can get expensive, because if an equipment failure is covered by a warranty, most warranties do not include labor.

-However, if you’ve got a ground mount, everything is a whole lot easier.
+All of this is easier with ground mounts.
 In fact, if you’re confident about working with electrical equipment, some equipment replacements can be performed by the homeowner (although I don’t recommend it if your system is still covered by the installer’s labor warranty, because you could void the warranty).

 The upfront cost of a ground mount is usually higher because of the material costs of a ground mount are higher, the need for ground preparation and foundation work, and the need for a geotechnical inspection of the site.